spinfast319/gazelle-origin/README.md

 `gazelle-origin` is a script that fetches and saves YAML torrent origin information from Gazelle-based music trackers.

 This is a fork of x1ppy's work that adds a significant amount of meta data to the yaml file including tags (thanks to RollingStar's fork), artists (organized by type), release type, original label and cat # (for those releases that were never updated), the cover art URL and the group description.
 More could be added easily.
+Thanks to MxMarx for the OPS integration.

 Example output from `gazelle-origin` (plus):